 The Broken Plate

-If we were to use this same example and the plate were broken into even smaller pieces, these would represent the other aspects we have not learned to incorporate into a full understanding of how we work with our horses.
+If we were to use this same example & the plate were broken into even smaller pieces, these would represent the other aspects we have not learned to incorporate into a full understanding of how we work with our horses.
 These smaller pieces would include such things as self-inquiry, accepting responsibility for our thoughts & actions, our beliefs, body language; how we present our directions & cues, our level of understanding & experience, physiology, psychology, patience, time, communication, choices, opinions & listening to what our horses are trying to teach us.

 I recently came across a video of someone teaching how to fix the problem of a horse that trips & stumbles.
 They were using poles & ground work to try to teach others how to solve the problem.
-What I would like you to consider is that these methods are still focusing on the physical attributes of behaviour only & external sources as causes & solutions.
+What I would like us to consider is that these methods are still focusing on the physical attributes of behaviour only & external sources as causes & solutions.
 Emotional Balancing moves beyond the physical aspects of behaviour & into the real root of the "problems".
 When we view these behaviours from their deeper roots, we eliminate the need to address behaviour individually or directly.

 The cause & solution begins with balancing the mental & emotional processes of the horse.
 This will solve the problem without having to address it individually or directly.
 The horse is worried & lacking trust, connection & meaningful communication with the handler.
-Poles & ground work are not a permanent solution to this problem.
+Poles & groundwork are not a permanent solution to this problem.